These Vegan Gingersnap Cookies are the most delicious thin, large and chewy gingerbread cookies packed with ginger and molasse flavors.

 - Add in the flax egg made before, molasse, and vanilla extract, and beat for a few seconds to incorporate.

-- In another bowl, whisk the dry ingredients: flour, cinnamon, ginger, all spices, baking soda, and salt.
+- In another bowl, whisk the dry ingredients: flour, cinnamon, ginger, allspice, baking soda, and salt.

 - Pour the dry ingredients onto the creamed butter.